EMPAVELI was studied in complement inhibitor–

 Explore the results with EMPAVELI See the data

-ARC=absolute reticulocyte count; C5i=complement component 5 inhibitor; ecu=eculizumab; EMP=EMPAVELI; FACIT=Functional Assessment of Chronic Illness Therapy; Hb=hemoglobin; LDH=lactate dehydrogenase; LLN=lower limit of normal; PNH=paroxysmal nocturnal hemoglobinuria; RBC=red blood cell; SD=standard deviation; ULN=upper limit of normal.
+ARC=absolute reticulocyte count; C5i=complement component 5 inhibitor; ecu=eculizumab; EMP=EMPAVELI; FACIT=Functional Assessment of Chronic Illness Therapy; Hb=hemoglobin; LDH=lactate dehydrogenase; LLN=lower limit of normal; OLP=open-label period; PNH=paroxysmal nocturnal hemoglobinuria; RBC=red blood cell; RCP=randomized control period; SD=standard deviation; ULN=upper limit of normal.

 References: 1.
 EMPAVELI [prescribing information].
 Waltham, MA: Apellis Pharmaceuticals, Inc.; 2024.
 2. Hillmen P, Szer J, Weitz I, et al. Pegcetacoplan versus eculizumab in paroxysmal nocturnal hemoglobinuria.
 N Engl J Med.
 2021;384:1028-1037.
 3. Data on file.
 Apellis Pharmaceuticals, Inc., Waltham, MA.